• Home

 Please pray for the sick and those in need:

-Pavle & Mihaila; Kh.
-Mary; Kh.
-Cecilia; Fr Michael Alexander; Margaret Lilley; Trudy (Elizabeth); Elena; Vasilica; Anne Marie and her baby daughter; Stephanie; Margaret; (Fr.)
-Bill; Magdalena; Mother Esodia; Doris; Mary, Maria; Emma; Megan; Olga; James; Jessie; Nick, Maddy and family; Catrina and Michael; Cornelia; Theo Valentino; George; Ondar; Christine, Christos and family.
+Dionisia; Pavle & Mihaila; Kh.
+Cecilia; Fr Michael Alexander; Margaret Lilley; Trudy (Elizabeth); Elena; Vasilica; Anne Marie and her daughter; Stephanie; Margaret; (Fr.)
+Bill; Magdalena; Mother Esodia; Doris; Maria; Emma; Megan; Olga; James; Jessie; Nick, Maddy and family; Catrina and Michael; Cornelia; Theo Valentino; George; Ondar; Christine, Christos and family.
 Also Archbishops Paul and John and all held in captivity.

 and for the departed whose memory occurs this month: